 - getting to know other Mindfulness-Based Applications (MBA’s); programs for areas such as health (-care), education, workplace and leadership.

-The training workbook is offered.
 Study books to purchase:

 - The Mindfulness Teaching Guide: Essential Skills and Competencies for Teaching Mindfulness-Based Interventions (Dutch edition: Mindfulness Praktijkboek, vaardigheden voor trainers; author Rob Brandsma)